Privacy Policy

 When we do technical and compliance checks for a commercial contract, we may hold these additional details: signature or e-signature.

 We receive most of these data directly from you, or from details you have made publicly available e.g. on LinkedIn.
-We may use third party tools to source other contact details of people we believe our product or service is relevant to.
+We may use third party tools to source contact details and LinkedIn URLs of people we believe our product or service is relevant to.

 Lawful basis for processing

-When we do technical and compliance checks for a commercial contract, our lawful basis for processing that data is Contract.
+When we do technical and compliance checks for a commercial contract, our lawful basis for processing that data is Legitimate Interest.

-For the other activities listed above, our lawful basis is Legitimate Interest for business development.
+For the other activities listed above, our lawful basis is our Legitimate Interest, for business development.

 Retention periods